BrayronLeiva/oportunia-frontend/README.md

-# TaskApp - Android CLEAN Architecture Example
+# OportuniaApp - Android CLEAN Architecture Example

 ## Overview

-TaskApp is a demonstration project for computer science students to learn CLEAN Architecture in Android development.
-This project implements a task management application using modern Android development practices.
+# OportuniaApp is a demonstration project for computer science students to learn CLEAN Architecture in
+Android development.
+# Mobile application connecting students with internship opportunities and companies with emerging talent, implementing Clean Architecture and modern Android best practices.

 # Internship Connect 🔍📱